-Our economic model is intended to illustrate how New Zealand's economy works and provide a framework for our economists to think about what is happening within it and where the economy and inflation may be heading next.
-It shows the total amount of goods and services produced in the economy, or our gross domestic product.
+The Reserve Bank’s economic model is intended to illustrate how our economy works and provide a framework for the Bank’s economists to think about what is happening within it and where the economy, and inflation, may be heading next.
+It shows the total amount of goods and services produced in our economy, or our Gross Domestic Product.

 Economists feed data and other information into the model and then use their economic judgement and experience to consider how different parts of the economy might be affected in various scenarios.
-For example, if households start saving more or businesses start investing less.
+For example, if households start saving more, or businesses start investing less.